Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.3 Straightforward, but you notice the larger scale more than the compact models.
+Assembly 4.3 Straightforward, though the larger scale is more noticeable during setup.

-Cooling 4.3 Breathable in long sessions, especially in warmer rooms.
+Cooling 4.3 Breathable in longer sessions, especially compared with plusher builds.

-Comfort 4.5 Seat comfort 4.6; back support 4.1; seat-depth fit 3.9—excellent for lounging, less ideal for upright posture.
+Comfort 4.5 Seat comfort 4.6; back support 4.1; seat-depth fit 3.9.
+Excellent for lounging, less natural for upright posture.

-Durability 4.4 Stayed consistent through repeated sprawl-and-reset use and felt stable.
+Durability 4.4 Stayed consistent through repeated sprawl-and-reset use.

-Layout Practicality 3.9 Best with breathing room; not a tight-space hero.
+Layout Practicality 3.9 Best with breathing room; not the easiest fit for tight walkways.

-Cleaning 4.4 Slipcover orientation made routine upkeep feel manageable.
+Cleaning 4.4 The slipcover orientation made routine upkeep feel manageable.

-Value 4.0 Strong if you use the lounge depth; less so if you mostly sit upright.
+Value 4.0 Strong if you use the lounge depth; less compelling if you mostly sit upright.

 Overall Score 4.3 The deep-lounge choice for relaxed households.